Isosystolic inequalities for optical hypersurfaces: Introduction

 \begin{maintheorem}{IV} If an optical hypersurface in the cotangent bundle of the $2$-torus bounds a volume $V$, it carries a periodic characteristic whose action is at most $\sqrt{V/3}$. \end{maintheorem}

 We advise the reader that in this theorem, as in the rest of the paper, volumes on the cotangent bundle of an $n$-dimensional manifold are measured with the $n$-th power of the symplectic form $\omega^n$.
 Note this is $n!$ times the usual definition of the symplectic or Liouville volume.

-Theorem~IV can be restated in terms of Finsler geometry: {\it if the Holmes-Thompson volume of a Finsler $2$-torus is $3/2\pi$, then it carries a periodic geodesic of length at most 1.} This is the Finsler generalization of Loewner's isosystolic inequality.
-For {\it reversible\/} Finsler metrics the constant $3/2\pi$ can be improved to $2/\pi$, a result due to St\'ephane Sabourau~(\cite{Sabourau:2010}) and one of the starting points of our investigation.
+Theorem~\ref{intro:thm:IV} can be restated in terms of Finsler geometry: \assertion{if the Holmes-Thompson volume of a Finsler $2$-torus is $3/2\pi$, then it carries a periodic geodesic of length at most 1}.
+This is the Finsler generalization of Loewner's isosystolic inequality.
+For \term{reversible} Finsler metrics the constant $3/2\pi$ can be improved to $2/\pi$, a result due to S.~Sabourau~(\cite{Sabourau:2010}) and one of the starting points of our investigation.

 The reason for choosing the language of optical hypersurfaces over that of Finsler metrics (at least in this introduction) is our belief that some of these results will generalize to the contact-geometric setting for systolic geometry proposed in~\cite{Alvarez-Balacheff:2011}.
 Indeed, one of our aims in this paper is to show that optical hypersurfaces are a safe and interesting testing ground for this further contact-geometric generalization.
-On one hand, convex-geometric inequalities allow us to prove the following extensions of key results of Gromov~\cite{Gromov:1983} and Croke~\cite{Croke:1988} to optical hypersurfaces:
+On the one hand, convex-geometric inequalities allow us to prove the following extensions of key results of Gromov~\cite{Gromov:1983} and Croke~\cite{Croke:1988} to optical hypersurfaces:

 \begin{maintheorem}{V} Given an essential $n$-dimensional manifold $M$, there exists a constant $C > 0$ such that every optical hypersurface $\Sigma \subset T^* M$ bounding a volume $V$ carries a closed characteristic whose action is less than $C \sqrt[n]V$. \end{maintheorem}